FOREST INK: Using observations until detailed results are available - BC Local News

 For example, if researchers want to have their work published in a scientific journal they must follow strict guidelines in the design and procedures and apply statistical analysis to their work.

-Reliable test results often includes thousands of subjects and many years of observations.
+Reliable test results often include thousands of subjects and many years of observations.

 I have been interested in testing some ideas about introducing some grass and legumes into my woodlot as well as the usefulness of adding biochar to my garden.